Company formation in Poland

 Value Added Tax (VAT) | Standard rate – 23%, Reduced rates – 8%, 5%, some goods and services – 0% |

-This table reflects the main tax rates for companies in Poland, but it is important to remember that tax legislation is subject to change.
-There are also various reliefs and exemptions that may apply depending on the specific nature of the company’s business, its size and other factors.
-It is always advisable to contact a qualified tax advisor or accountant from Regulated United Europe for detailed information and advice.
+The following table summarizes the key tax rates for companies in Poland.
+However, it must be noticed that tax laws change, and various reliefs and exemptions may apply based on the type of business, size of the company, and other issues.
+It is always a good idea to consult with an accountant or qualified tax advisor here in Regulated United Europe about specific information and guidance.

-What is the amount of the authorised capital of a company in Poland?
+What is the size of the authorized capital of a company in Poland?

-Choosing the form of legal entity and the appropriate amount of authorised capital is an important stage of business planning in Poland.
-Smaller authorised capital may attract start-ups and small businesses, while large companies and projects that need significant investments and have a higher financial risk may choose forms with higher capital requirements.
-In any case, the choice should be in line with the strategic goals of the business, its scale and the specifics of its activities.
+Selection of the legal form of the company and the ‘optimal’ authorized capital represents an important phase of business planning in Poland.
+Smaller authorized capital can attract start-ups and small businesses, while large companies and projects requiring big investments and presupposing high financial risks would prefer forms with higher levels of this parameter.
+Anyway, the choice shall be reasoned by the strategic goals of the business, its scale, and specifics of the activity.

 Does a company in Poland have to have a local director?

-Polish law does not require the mandatory presence of a local director to manage a company.
-In none of the forms of legal entities, be it a limited liability company (sp. z o.o.) or a joint stock company (S.A.), the law does not explicitly state the need for one of the directors or members of the management board to be a Polish citizen or have a place of residence in the country.
+Polish law does not provide that a company must be managed by a local director.
+In no legal forms, be it a limited liability company as known by sp. z o.o., or a joint stock company as known by S.A., does the law show that one of the directors or management board members must be a Polish citizen or have a place of residence within the country.

 Limited Liability Company (sp. z o.o.)